-Avatar Flight of Passage IS Disney’s next greatest thrill ride!
+Avatar Flight of Passage IS Disney’s newest thrill ride!
 The Imagineers did not disappoint on the main event for their new world of Pandora land at Disney’s Animal Kingdom.
-The best part of the whole thing is they managed to find a way to make a thrill ride that was still family friendly versus other Disney attractions, such as Mission Space and Expedition Everest, which are way too intense for the whole family.
-Don’t get me wrong, Avatar Flight of Passage is highly intensive due to its immersive nature, but it manages to take you to the edge without over doing.
-In other words, I don’t expect to see a bunch of sick people piled up outside this attraction.
+The best part of the whole thing is they managed to find a way to make a thrill ride that was still family-friendly versus other Disney attractions.
+So with all that said you may be wondering just how scary Avatar Flight of Passage is.
+Well after many rides on it over the years I can let you know what to expect from Avatar Flight of Passage.

-I was lucky enough to scoop up a spot in the Disney’s Annual Passholder’s previews for Pandora: The World of Avatar that was offered two weeks before the opening date of May 27th, 2017.
-The Flight of Passage has to be the most anticipated ride of the two that are opening in.
-Now I am a huge ride CHICKEN!
-I was so nervous going onto the Flight of Passage because there is so little information out there on what the heck is going to happen to you.
+The Flight of Passage is the most anticipated ride of the two that opened in Pandora at the Animal Kingdom.
+Now full disclaimer, I am a huge ride CHICKEN!
+I was so nervous going onto the Flight of Passage for the first time because there was so little information out there on what the heck is going to happen to you.
 I don’t like to be dropped, I don’t want to be spun, basically, I don’t want to be sick.
-So I am going to share my ride through experience with you, yes there is SPOILERS ahead!
+So I am going to share my ride-through experience with you, yes there are SPOILERS ahead!
 This way you can decide if this attraction is suitable for you and your family.

 Disney states Avatar Flight of Passage as, “a banshee’s eye view of the beauty and grandeur of Pandora on a rite of passage you won’t soon forget!”
 Also, they used, “Fly on the back of a mountain banshee during an exhilarating, 3D ride above this vast moon.”
 You can see how this left much to the imagination on how they would simulate this ride.